Grab a cup of cocoa and enjoy a few of these classic Winter books for kids this week!

 You may have fond memories of a few being read to you as a child and honestly, that's one of the reasons I share these lists.
 Reading a childhood favorite means you're likely to share some of the wonderful memories from your childhood too.
 And kids love to hear stories about when their parents were younger (even if they do think we lived during the dinosaur age before cell phones and Google :)

-Here's a list of books we love to cozy up with (blanket and hot cocoa recommended) -- I'm including both picture books and chapter books along with the affiliate link to each in case you'd like to learn more about the story.
+Here's a list of books we love to cozy up with (blanket and hot cocoa recommended) -- I'm including both picture books and chapter books along with the affiliate links to each in case you'd like to learn more about the story.

 And did you know that Amazon made this book into an adorable animated mini-movie?!
 You can see it at The Snowy Day special.